shilpamerlin/TwitterClient/README.md

 * Swift: 5
 * Architecture: MVVM
 * Dependencies: Core Data framework
-* Unit Testing: Wrote test cases to check the login functionality, saving and retreving data from Core Data
+* Unit Testing: Wrote test cases to check the login functionality, saving and retreving data from Core Data.
+Also implemented UI testing for Login page
 ## Getting started
 * Open the TwitterClient in Xcode.
 * Run the app